LambLeeg/Ubuntu-dock-tweaker-CLI-TUI/README.md

 - script doesn't make anything to system

 ### Version 0.0.3
+- The fixes of bugs and errors

-Changelog:
+#### Changelog:
-- Now, everything just works
+- Now, everything just works, before 'disable' could do nothing
 - Options 'YES' and 'NO' were changed to 1 and 2

+### Version 0.0.4
+- Now you can change the position of a dock

+#### Changelog:
+- Added the new option to choose where dock is placed
+- Spelling mistakes are fixed
 ___

 ## Will it have something else?